 Center for Legal Studies

-Kansas State University Division of Continuing Education has teamed up with the Center for Legal Studies to offer noncredit legal programs.
+Kansas State University Global Campus has teamed up with the Center for Legal Studies to offer noncredit legal programs.
 The Center for Legal Studies, one of America’s most respected legal education training centers in the country has been offering legal programs that enhance an individual’s professional expertise in a variety of legal areas.

 K-State Food Science Institute

 The K-State Food Science Institute facilitates training of traditional and nontraditional undergraduate and graduate students; supports basic and applied research initiatives; and provides technical and scientific information to consumers, the food industry, and governmental agencies.
-The Food Science Institute works closely with the Division of Continuing Education to offer distance education credit programs and non-credit opportunities to the food industry.
+The Food Science Institute works closely with the Global Campus to offer distance education credit programs and non-credit opportunities to the food industry.
 The Food Science programs are accredited by the Institute of Food Technologists which is a nonprofit scientific society with 22,000 members working in the food science, food technology, and related professions in industry, academia and government.

 National Universities Degree Consortium (NUDC)